krzyzanowskim/ObjectivePGP/README.md

 - FIX reading user id packet
 - FIX other minor fixes

-Known issues
+Known limitations

-- Embeded signatures are not supported
+- Embedded signatures are not supported
 - ZIP compression not fully supported
-- Only RSA cipher is fully supported
+- Blowfish and Twofish are not supported
-- Defaults hardcoded
+- No external configuration for defaults